-BlackRock Inc. (BLK), the world’s biggest money manager, is buying Italian stocks amid optimism that Prime Minister Mario Monti will succeed in cutting debt and boosting economic growth.
+BlackRock Inc. (BLK:US), the world’s biggest money manager, is buying Italian stocks amid optimism that Prime Minister Mario Monti will succeed in cutting debt and boosting economic growth.

 Monti, who replaced Silvio Berlusconi in November as Italian bond yields jumped to euro-era records, is implementing a 20 billion-euro ($26.7 billion) package of spending cuts and tax increases to eliminate the budget deficit next year and trim the nation’s 1.9 trillion-euro debt.
 The austerity measures are weighing on growth, with the European Commission forecasting in February that the economy will contract 1.3 percent this year.